 \section{Systematic Error Budget}

-We quantify the accuracy of our focus measurements through systematic focus shifts and our estimates of the error after correction, summarized in Table \ref{tab:FocusErrorBudget}.
+We quantify the accuracy of our focus measurements in terms of systematic focus shifts and our estimates of the error after correction, as summarized in Table \ref{tab:FocusErrorBudget}.
 The total error of $15.1 \textrm{ } \mu \textrm{m}$ corresponds to $\sim \!\!
 1/4$ of the $50 \textrm{ } \mu\textrm{m}$ depth of focus of the telescope.
 Errors after correction of the window assembly focus shifts are estimated through the RMS of the difference between our models and the measured points shown in Figures \ref{fig:WindowPowerVsRadius} and \ref{fig:WindowPowerVsWavelength}.